 The Old Guard existed for one immutable duty: to maintain and defend the wall.
-Once several hundred strong, they were looked upon with honour and respect, veteran soldiers resplendent in their uniforms of red and grey.
-But the years passed and the Pit remained dark and silent.
+Once several hundred strong, it had been looked upon with honour and respect, a regiment of veteran soldiers resplendent in their uniforms of red and grey.
+But the years passed, and the Pit remained dark and silent.
 Vigilance gave way to monotony.
 Their numbers dwindled.
 Some retired, others left to carry out menial tasks and never returned, or chose family over celibacy.
 Those who remained were not nearly enough to keep the wall intact and, much like their faded cloaks and rusting spears, the Old Guard was becoming a dull echo of its former glory.

-Attempts were made to recruit new members from the several dozen or so small villages eking out a meagre living on the windswept plains close to the Pit.
-Most of the hamlets were nothing more than a haphazard jumble of wattle huts with thatched roofs, huddled close together to offer some comfort from the howling gales that raced across the flatlands and raked the walls with grit and dirt.
+Attempts were made to recruit new members from the several dozen or so villages eking out a meagre living on the windswept plains close to the Pit.
+Most of the hamlets were nothing more than a haphazard jumble of wattle huts, huddled close together to offer some comfort from the howling gales that raced across the flatlands and raked the walls with grit and dirt.
 Only the largest of the villages, Jaelem, had a few stone buildings and a wooden palisade to keep out the worst of the dust.

-The recruiter had been a large, barrel-chested brute of a man with a bushy black beard and two rotten front teeth.
-His frayed grey leather surcoat was emblazoned with a stylised red sun and his discoloured vermilion cloak billowed out behind him like the sputtering embers of a dying flame.
-He spoke at length in a booming voice about the Old Guard, the watchers, the protectors, the guardians of the wall.
-“The Old Guard are the light against the darkness,” he had intoned.
+He had spoken at length in a booming voice about the Old Guard; the watchers, the protectors, the guardians of the wall.
+“The Old Guard is the light against the darkness,” he had intoned.
 “The burning sun against the cold of night, the mighty shield against the unknown.”

 Reed had been enraptured and had left with the recruiter the next day, promising his mother to return soon.
 It was the last time he had seen her alive; she had died from a severe case of winter fever a few years later, tired and alone.
 And Merad Reed had spent the rest of his youth and a large portion of his middle years walking the wall.